ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 ### generateTypeDeclarations

 By default, Stencil will generate type declaration files (`.d.ts` files) as a part of the `dist-custom-elements` output target through the `generateTypeDeclarations` field on the target options.
-Type declaration files will be placed in the `dist/types` directory in the root of a Stencil project At this time, this output destination is not able to be configured.
+Type declaration files will be placed in the `dist/types` directory in the root of a Stencil project.
+At this time, this output destination is not able to be configured.

 Setting this flag to `false` will not generate type declaration files for the `dist-custom-elements` output target.